PumpkinMarie/ExperimentalPictureSoftware/README.md

 #### Contrast calculation

-This software makes it possible to calculate the contrast from two luminance values.
+This software enables the calculation of the contrast between two luminance values.
 In the menu enter your luminance values of the background and the pattern, then click on "Calcul du contraste".